Breword/tmux/Advanced-Use.md

 :pipe-pane
 ~~~~

-`pipe-pane` can also be used to send the output of a command to a pane.
-The
+The `-I` flag to `pipe-pane` sends the output of a command to a pane.
+For
-`-I` flag does this.
-For example this will send `foo` to the pane as if it had
+example this will send `foo` to the pane as if it had been typed:
-been typed:

 ~~~~
 :pipe-pane -I 'echo foo'